 For as long as I can remember, escaping into the wonders of a great novel has been a favorite way to unwind.

-PITCH me – write a captivating pitch that you can back up in your writing and who you are.
+- Write a captivating pitch that you can back up with your writing and who you are.